ROCm/gpu-cluster-networking/docs/how-to/single-node-config.rst

 .. tip::

-   Gather all the PCIe addresses for your GPUs, NICs, and switches in advance and document them so that you don't need to do it while following these steps.
+   Gather all the PCIe addresses for your GPUs, NICs, and switches in advance and take note of them so you have them on hand for next steps.

 Check PCIe device speed and width
 ---------------------------------